Triangulated categories of mixed motives: General definitions and axiomatic

-\begin{ex} Consider the notations of example \ref{ex:can_weak_P-fibred}.
+\begin{ex} Consider the notations of Example \ref{ex:can_weak_P-fibred}.

-Using the property (Pb) and (Pc) of $\Pmor$, for two $S$-objects $X$ and $Y$ in $\Pmor/S$, the cartesian product $X \times_S Y$ is an object of $\Pmor/S$.
-This defines a symmetric monoidal structure on $\Pmor/S$ with unit the trivial $S$-object $S$.
-Moreover, the functor $f^*$ defined in \emph{loc. cit.} is monoidal.
-Thus, the pre-$\Pmor$-fibred category $\Pmor/?$ is in fact monoidal. \end{ex}
+Using the properties (Pb) and (Pc) of $\Pmor$ (see Paragraph \ref{defclassP}), for two $S$-objects $X$ and $Y$ in $\Pmorx S$, the Cartesian product $X \times_S Y$ is an object of $\Pmorx S$.
+This defines a symmetric monoidal structure on $\Pmorx S$ with unit the trivial $S$-object $S$.
+Moreover, the functor $f^*$ defined in Example \ref{ex:can_weak_P-fibred} is monoidal.
+Thus, the pre-$\Pmor$-fibred category $\Pmorx ?$ is in fact monoidal. \end{ex}

 \begin{num} \textit{Monoidal exchange structures I}.
-Let $\M$ be a monoidal pre-$\Pmor$-fibred category $\M$ over $\site$.
+Let $\M$ be a monoidal pre-$\Pmor$-fibred category over $\site$.

 Consider a $\Pmor$-morphism $f:T \rightarrow S$, and $M$ (resp. $N$) an object of $\M(T)$ (resp. $\M(S)$).

 We get a morphism in $\M(S)$

 as the composition